Eiffel 65: 2010–present: Reunion and recent work

 Bliss Corporation confirmed that a new Eiffel 65 lineup would make their debut in the summer of 2007 but the debut was postponed.
 In 2009, Bliss Corporation began to promote work from older bands by subtitling music videos and releasing "unseen" video footage from Eiffel 65.
 In June 2010, it was announced on the Bloom 06 website that Eiffel 65 would reunite once again to produce new music as well as touring.
 In an April 2012 interview, Jeffrey Jey commented on the progress of the new album:

 The progress is slow because we work in three different places and of all the demos probably two, maybe three of these songs are what we call "the candidates" for our new single.
 We're not able to get a unanimous decision on one song, so that is what's making the release continuously slide.
 It's really hard to say when we will release a new song.
 Hopefully within the next two or three months we will be fixing the songs that we think are the good candidates and putting them online.

 In the meantime, they toured Europe with their New Planet Tour, a multimedia show with wide screens, and in the summer of 2012, they announced a mini tour in Australia on their site.

 On 2 April 2016, a demo of Eiffel 65's new single "Panico" was posted on Bliss Corporation's YouTube channel.
 "Panico" and its English version "Critical" were officially released on iTunes on 1 June 2016.
 However, their fourth album release date is still unknown.

 In late February 2023, the group appeared on the list of artists who will compete in Una Voce Per San Marino, a song contest where the winning song will represent San Marino at the Eurovision Song Contest 2023 in Liverpool.

 In May 2024, they released a new single "Bestiale" with Italian singer Loredana Bertè.
+They performed during the 2026 Winter Olympics closing ceremony in Verona, Italy.